 But what if you have larger statues, let's check those out right now:

-A choice that many folks like when keeping medium or large statues is their outdoor yards or patio.
+A choice that many folks like when keeping medium or large statues is their outdoor front and backyards or patio.
 If you put the statue in your outdoor yard, make sure to have a nice, clean area around it.
 Or even better place a pedestal underneath to further avoid unwanted contact with stuff that could potentially damage the statue.

 People are very careful when it comes to white Buddha statues.
 Many place the statue under a tree so the shade can help protect the paint from fading too quickly overtime.